 Writing a vacancy text can be done in five minutes.
 However, if you want to find a good candidate quickly, it is advisable to invest a little more time.
 In addition, have the text checked by a colleague, so that you can be sure that everything is clear and that there are no spelling errors.

-8. be careful Spelling mistakes in a vacancy text are killer.
+Spelling mistakes in a vacancy text are killer.
 Is this obvious?
 Maybe.
 Important?
 Absolute!
 An applicant may be coming into contact with your organization for the first time and a typo like ” I will be ” doesn’t convey the right message.
 Writing a good vacancy text takes time.
-A free tool like Grammarly can help with this.
+A free tool like grammarly can help with this.